 Purchase orders are created and sent by buyers to the seller to officially request goods or services and track the delivery and payment process.
 Sales invoices, on the other hand, are created by the seller and sent to the buyer once the service has been completed or the good has been obtained by the customer.

 Save time keeping track of your expenses with the Capital on Tap Business Credit Card

-Though many business owners consider sales invoices as a boring but necessary part of their administrative responsibilities, without them, you wouldn’t get paid – which should make it one of the best parts of running your business!
+Though many business owners consider sales invoices as a mundane but necessary part of their administrative responsibilities, without them, you wouldn’t get paid – which should make it one of the best parts of running your business!

 To make this process easier for small businesses, you can now connect your Capital on Tap Business Credit Card to QuickBooks so you can keep track of all of your transactions and invoices in one place.